BroadbandForum/obbaa/docs/installing/index.md

 </keystore>
 ```

--   Enable callhome by performing an edit-config (explained in earlier
+-   Enable callhome by performing an edit-config (explained in an earlier
     step) and executing code-snippet sample below:

 ```